LGN520/farreach-public/ycsb-implementation.md

 	* TODO: Try in-memory KVS after we have got all results of RocksDB

 - 11.7
+	+ Siyuan
+		* TODO: Update exp1 latency, exp2 LOAD/twitter, exp4 dynamic, exp6 skewness, and exp9 bandwidth of evaluation
+		* TODO: Use student-T distribution to calculate the error bars of each experiment
 	+ HuanCheng
 		* TODO: Start to re-run experiments for multiple rounds
 			- NOTE: if thpt is affected after fixing write stalls, the previous results cannot be used as the results of the 1st round